Shekharrajak/PyCon-SymPy/README.md

 ## SymPy & SymEngine Tutorial for PyCon India 2017

 This is the tutorial that SymPy developers will be giving at PyCon India 2017 for SymPy.
-In this tutorial we will introduce attendees to SymPy, a computer aided algebra system (CAS) written in Python.
+In this tutorial we will introduce attendees to SymPy, a computer aided algebra system (CAS) written in Python, and SymEngine, a CAS written in C++.
 We will show basics of constructing and manipulating mathematical expressions in SymPy, the most common issues and differences from other computer algebra systems, and how to deal with them.
 In the last part of this tutorial, we will show how to solve practical problems with SymPy.
 This will include showing how to interface SymPy with popular numeric libraries like NumPy.

+The workshop will also include a hands-on introduction to SymEngine in Python for the advantages of speed while using SymPy.
+This section would focus heavily on SymEngine's Python wrapper called SymEngine.py, and the various methodologies employed by it, the use of Cython, an account of the modules currently supporting the use of SymEngine, the subsequent impact on performance and the major projects using SymEngine.
+In addition to the above, there will also be a light introduction towards installation and usage of SymEngine library in Ruby, Haskell and Julia, through their respective wrappers.

 Attendees will take home an introductory level understanding of SymPy.
 This knowledge should be enough for attendees to start using SymPy for solving mathematical problems and hacking SymPy's internals (though hacking core modules may require additional expertise).

-TODO: Add for SymEngine

 ## Speaker Info